NidaYucedal/NidaYucedal/README.md

 ### Bonjour ฅ^•ﻌ•^ฅ

-- 🔭 I’m Full Stack Automation Engineer🌸
+♡ 🌸I’m Full Stack Automation Engineer
-- 🌱 I’m currently learning java🎀
+♡ 🎀 I’m currently learning java
-- 💬 Ask me about Java-Selenium-Lambda-Html-Jdbc-PostgreSql💻
+♡ 💻 Ask me about Java-Selenium-Lambda-Html-Jdbc-PostgreSql
-- 📫 How to reach me: yucedalnida@gmail.com💌
+♡ 💌 How to reach me: yucedalnida@gmail.com ✿
-- ⚡ Fun fact: I like to learn new language and i love coding with Java:)💗
+♡ 💗 Fun fact: I like to learn new language and i love coding with Java:)

              ／＞　 フ
             | 　_　_|